OpenAPI / Swagger

 widgets ['create_widget_widgets_post']5.
 Call it through chat

 Section titled “5.
 Call it through chat”appctl chat "create a widget named Demo"This step requires a language model configured.
-See Installation.
+The easiest path is First 10 minutes, or see Installation for manual provider setup.

 Verify the tools are reachable